 If you are involved in a truck accident, you should contact an experienced truck accident lawyer for legal assistance.
 An experienced truck accident lawyer will be familiar with all the regulations that a truck driver is required to follow.

 A truck accident can be very serious and require the review of medical records as well as dealing with multiple insurance companies.
-Contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule a free initial consultation today.
+Contact DeMayo Law Offices, L.L.P. ® to schedule a free initial consultation today.